UzairHassan-code/ai_doc_backend/README.md

 2. PDF Parsing

 I used a simple library (pypdf) that extracts text.
 It works well for digital PDFs but fails on scanned images.
-Improvement: I would add an OCR step (like Tesseract or Gemini Vision) to read text from images.
-Trade-off: I used a simple library (pypdf) that extracts text.
-It works well for digital PDFs but fails on scanned images.

-Improvement: I would add an OCR step (like Tesseract or Gemini Vision) to read text from images.
+Improvement: I would add an OCR step to read text from images.